 If you travel with children, you might want to spend a day in the water park where you can keep cool rushing down water slides and dipping in the pools.

-Roquetas de Mar is at a short distance from the spectacular Punta Entinas Sabinar Natural Park where you can see flamingos and relax on the empty beaches.
+Roquetas de Mar is a short distance from the spectacular Punta Entinas Sabinar Natural Park where you can see flamingos and relax on the empty beaches.
+In fact, this is one of the most unique things to do in Almeria.

 Conil de la Frontera, Cadiz